This policy outlines the Occupational Health and Safety requirements for outdoor activities that are organised or managed by schools.

 - Central and regional offices provide a range of supports and services to assist principals and employees to be safe and well, including access to the Occupational Health and Safety Advisory Service and local regional officers who can provide free advice on the risk to health when working outdoors or participating in outdoor activities.

-- The (under the Procedure tab) must be followed, and sets out the practical step-by-step instructions for implementing this policy when employees are working outdoors.
+- The Outdoor Activities and Working Outdoors Procedure (under the Procedure tab) must be followed, and sets out the practical step-by-step instructions for implementing this policy when employees are working outdoors.

-- This policy forms part of the Department’s Occupational Health and Safety Management System, refer to for further information.
+- This policy forms part of the department’s Occupational Health and Safety Management System, refer to OHS Management System (OHSMS) Overview for further information.

 The principal and/or their delegate, in consultation with the Health and Safety Representatives (HSR) and employees must ensure that:

-- hazards associated with outdoor activities are identified and recorded in the ‘Hazard Description’ column of the and their risks, where applicable, are assessed
+- hazards associated with outdoor activities are identified and recorded in the ‘Hazard Description’ column of the Occupational Health and Safety (OHS) Risk and their risks, where applicable, are assessed

 Anything with the potential to cause harm, injury, illness or loss.